Clever Laziness

 But the impermanence of the web isn’t just a concern for book lovers and note-takers.
 A recent report from the Video Game History Foundation (VGHF) and the Software Preservation Network revealed that 87% of classic video games released in the United States are critically endangered.
 With the slow demise of backward compatibility and digital game storefronts, the ability to play older games is becoming increasingly difficult.

 So, what’s the solution?
 In a word, archiving.
-It’s about taking control of your data and ensuring that you have a copy that’s safe from the whims of the digital world.
+It’s about taking control of your data and ensuring you have a copy safe from the whims of the digital world.
 It’s about choosing the most universal file format possible and always encrypting the files.
-It’s about backing up your data both on your hard drive and in a cloud service.
+It’s about backing up your data on your hard drive and in a cloud service.

 But archiving isn’t just about protecting against data loss.
 It’s about preserving your digital legacy.
 It’s about ensuring that the things you create, the thoughts you share, and your digital interactions don’t just vanish into the ether.

-In the end, the responsibility for preserving our digital lives falls on us.
+Ultimately, the responsibility for preserving our digital lives falls on us.
 We can’t rely on companies to do it for us.
 They have their agendas and their priorities.
 Our data, our digital lives, are too important to leave in the hands of others.